 7. Set the Stage for Success.
 Prepare projects well in advance.
 Schedule regular times in your calendar when you meet with the intern.
 Develop checkpoints to evaluate how the internship is going (mutually meeting needs).
 Create a calendar for when tasks need to be completed.
 Give feedback about what they do well, where they need improvement.
 Make sure your expectations are clear, and provide deadlines and written instructions.
 Recognize individual volunteer efforts.
 Thank volunteers daily!
 Identify volunteer talents and encourage ongoing education (CCU).

 8. After the Internship.
-Acknowledge their contributions with appreciation, a thank you card, or a gift.
+Acknowledge their contributions with a thank you card, or a gift.
 Make sure that they have signatures they need to get credit if that was part of the agreement.
-Have the student write an evaluation that can be kept at the career development office so that future interns can learn about the opportunity.
-Invite them to continue their involvement in CCL as a campus leader, chapter member, or to attend a regional or national conference.
+Have them fill out an evaluation and send it to firstname.lastname@example.org.
+Invite them to continue their involvement in CCL as a campus leader, Regional Fellow, or chapter member.
 Keep in touch and be a mentor.

 For support with chapter internships, contact Clara.Fang@citizensclimatelobby.org.